matthewjh/RequireJS.spec/README.md

 ```

-Now, given this config, if you were writing unit tests for `/scripts/my-module.js`...
+Now, given this config, if you were writing unit tests for `myModule`...

-Implementation file:
+Implementation file `/scripts/my-module.js`:

 ```javascript
 define([